rclone/rclone/docs/content/_index.md

 - Migrate data to cloud, or between cloud storage vendors
 - Mount multiple, encrypted, cached or diverse cloud storage as a disk
 - Analyse and account for data held on cloud storage using [lsf](/commands/rclone_lsf/), [ljson](/commands/rclone_lsjson/), [size](/commands/rclone_size/), [ncdu](/commands/rclone_ncdu/)
-- Union file systems together to present multiple local and/or cloud file systems as one
+- [Union](/union/) file systems together to present multiple local and/or cloud file systems as one

 ## Features {#features}

-- On all transfers
+- Transfers
-    - MD5, SHA1 hashes checked at all times for file integrity
+    - MD5, SHA1 hashes are checked at all times for file integrity
-    - Timestamps preserved on files
+    - Timestamps are preserved on files
     - Operations can be restarted at any time
-    - Can sync to and from network, eg two different cloud accounts
+    - Can be to and from network, eg two different cloud providers
-    - multi-threaded downloads to local disk
+    - Can use multi-threaded downloads to local disk
 - [Copy](/commands/rclone_copy/) new or changed files to cloud storage
 - [Sync](/commands/rclone_sync/) (one way) to make a directory identical
-- [Move](/commands/rclone_move/) move files to cloud storage deleting the local after verification
+- [Move](/commands/rclone_move/) files to cloud storage deleting the local after verification
-- [Check](/commands/rclone_check/) check hashes and for missing/extra files
+- [Check](/commands/rclone_check/) hashes and for missing/extra files
 - [Mount](/commands/rclone_mount/) your cloud storage as a network disk
 - [Serve](/commands/rclone_serve/) local or remote files over [HTTP](/commands/rclone_serve_http/)/[WebDav](/commands/rclone_serve_webdav/)/[FTP](/commands/rclone_serve_ftp/)/[SFTP](/commands/rclone_serve_sftp/)/[dlna](/commands/rclone_serve_dlna/)
 - Experimental [Web based GUI](/gui/)